Jim-Dev/CommandLineParser/README.md

 # Custom commands

-If you want to implement your own custom command, you need to create a class and make it inherit from BaseCommand, and override it's methods
+If you want to implement your own custom command, you must create a class and make it inherit from BaseCommand, and override it's methods

 Here is an example from the sample provided in this repository